 The primary purpose of this website is to showcase the ongoing project of modeling the old Boyle Workhouse as authentically as possible.
-Boyle Workhouse is no longer extant but enough information exists in various forms to recreate it as authentically as possible.
+Boyle Workhouse is no longer extant but enough information exists in various forms to recreate it.

-3d Architectural software is used to model the Workhouse directly from authentic architectural drawings which are stored in the Architectural Archive in Dublin.
+Boyle Workhouse is built directly from authentic architectural drawings which are stored in the Architectural Archive in Dublin.
 Photographic material also exists to help create a clear picture of the appearance of the workhouse and its surrounding area.
 Ordnance Survey maps from the late 1800s also give us a very clear plan of the workhouse location and structure.
-Such corroborating source material is presented in such as way as to support many of the design characteristics that are seen in the resulting 3d CAD model.

 The content on this website will be continuously updated as more information is gathered and as the 3D Workhouse model is being developed and improved.
 All new information is always welcome therefore you are invited to share any information or photographs you may have of the Workhouse or surrounding areas.